Our ‘American Psycho’ 30-Product Personal Grooming Regimen Is Killer

-Seeing as how we’re living in American Psycho times — we can’t help but picture Donald Trump as a less attractive Bateman: yuppie to the core, a total womanizer and completely divorced from empathy — we’ve decided to take a look back at one of our all-time favorite novels (which, for the record, is a satirical statement on America’s greed, obsession with narcissistic self-involvement and indifference to others).
+Seeing as how we’re living in American Psycho times, we’ve decided to take a look back at one of our all-time favorite novels, itself a satirical statement on America’s greed, obsession with narcissistic self-involvement and indifference to others.

 Behold our 9-step, 30-product American Psycho grooming regimen: